 The process can seem overwhelming.
 It is important to remember people are available who can make the process more manageable.
-These advance health care planning steps may be helpful:
+Below is a list of steps involved in advance care planning.

-- Speak with health care professionals about medical treatments for the seriously ill or injured.
+- Talk with health care professionals about medical treatments for the very ill or injured.
 Discuss the benefits and risks of those treatments.

 - Decide on guiding principles that show at what point you would want your health to focus more on maximum curative care to maximum conservative care.

-- Discuss your choices and wishes with those closest to you, so they know what you would want if something bad would happen to you.
-Visit Have Conversations for more information.
+- Discuss your choices and wishes with those closest to you so they know what you would want in the event something bad would happen to you.
+Please see the Have Conversations page for more information.

 - Choose who you would want to speak for you if you could not speak for yourself or make your own medical decisions.

-- Legalize your advance health care planning by completing an advance care planning form called an Advance Directive.
-Visit Create your Advance Directive for more information.
+- Legalize your advance care planning by completing an advance care planning form called an An Advance Health Care Directive.
+Please see the Create your Advance Directive page for more information.